francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     wget -qO - http://kubernetes-bootcamp
     ```

-    > 💡 Run the above command multiple times to see how requests are load balanced among the two replicas.
+    > 💡 Run the above command multiple times to see how requests are load balanced among the four replicas.

-5. Close the connection to the client Pod.
+5. Close the session to the client Pod.

     ```sh
     exit